How Safe to Travel is the Dominican Republic? [A Dominican Girl's Perspective]

 In general, most Dominicans are very friendly and outgoing.
 A lot of us speak English, so don’t be afraid to ask around if, for example, you’re lost.
 But don’t be naive!
 Avoid talking to shady people and don’t blindly follow anyone in to a shady place or alley.
 If you feel unsure or worry about your safety and you want to get out of a weird situation, just smile and say someone is waiting for you somewhere...

 I’m a morning person so I can’t give you much advice on nightlife.
-Just like you should do anywhere else, drink responsibly to avoid trouble and... have fun?
-If you’re a girl, be especially careful with being misled and avoid flirting.
-And unless you want to be looked at inappropriately, dress appropriately goddamnit!
+Just like you should do anywhere else, drink responsibly to avoid trouble and... have fun!
+If you’re a girl, be especially careful with being misled.
+Don’t take drinks from strangers and unless you want to be looked at inappropriately, dress appropriately!

-How about resorts in Punta Cana and Bávaro?
+How about safety in Punta Cana and Bávaro?

 Of course Punta Cana is safe!
 For tourists, the most popular destinations are the all inclusive resorts at the beaches of Punta Cana which are a great choice if the purpose of your trip is relaxing and enjoying yourself in an easygoing way.

 Hotels and resorts in Punta Cana and other popular destinations are very safe.
 I’ve been in different hotels with my family and never ‘lost’ anything or had any problems.
 If you’re traveling with expensive electronics or other valuables, just use the safe in your room or carry a travel safe when traveling, like we do.
-On the beaches owned by resorts in Punta Cana and other popular destinations it's pretty safe to bring your belongings.
+On the beaches owned by resorts in Punta Cana and other popular destinations it's pretty safe to bring your belongings to the beach.

 I know you want to get tanned, but don’t forget to use sunscreen in the mornings and afternoons even if you’re in the shade.
 Being exposed to the UV light for long periods of time can be quite unhealthy specially if you have light colored skin.

 Hotel grounds are regularly fumigated, so you don’t have to worry about mosquitos or any mosquito transmitted disease.
 Do remember that it is the tropics so you might want to bring bug spray.
 The worst thing you will see is a cockroach and if it’s in your room, you’re entitled to complain immediately.
 Just keep in mind that it’s impossible to keep all the bugs out in a tropical environment.

 And something you will always see at any beach hotel is palm trees.
 As pretty as they might be, they can also be surprisingly dangerous... watch out for the coconuts!
 Although these trees are normally stripped from their coconuts for your safety, they sometimes fail to do it in time and then something like this might happen.

-If you’re one of the adventurous ones, you will probably end up going off roads and into less touristic locations.
+If you’re one of the adventurous ones, you will probably end up going off road and into less touristic locations.
 If you want to book a tour, contact a tour company but even going on your own is’t dangerous.
-Again, when you’re in a car or bus, use your seatbelt always.
-While traveling around in the Dominican Republic is safe, Dominican drivers can be quite hasty and don’t always follow the rules of traffic.
+Again, when you’re in a car, bus or taxi use your seatbelt at all times.
+While traveling around in the Dominican Republic is safe, Dominican drivers can be quite hasty and don’t follow the traffic rules.

-A little something you shouldn’t forget is bug spray.
-It can get really hot and humid and you want to protect yourself from Dengue and Zika, mosquito transmitted diseases in some areas of the Dominican Republic.
+A little something you shouldn’t forget when exploring the island is bug spray.
+It can get really hot and humid and you want to protect yourself from malaria, dengue and zika and other mosquito transmitted diseases in some areas of the Dominican Republic.
 Check here to find out where there’s a higher risk of getting infected.

 Like when going anywhere else, keep your belongings close and your valuables closer.

-As you can see there's not much to worry about.
 The Dominican Republic is a pretty safe place to travel as long as you use your common sense.
 Just be alert like you would when visiting any other country but do be aware of traffic!

 Enjoy my country and I'd love to hear what you like most about it!